Celpear/FlutDot/README.md

 # FlutDot

 Godot meets Flutter!
-Export your Godot App and let it run inside of Flutter.
-This enables you to combine High Performance Material design Apps from Flutter and 3D Visual worlds from Unity.
+Export your Godot app and run it in Flutter.
+This way you can combine high performance material design apps from Flutter and 3D visual worlds from GoDot.
-A bidirectional communication between GoDot and Flutter get your GoDot game the full access to all Hardware Sensor data from your Smartphone out of Flutter.
+Bi-directional communication between GoDot and Flutter gives your GoDot game full access to all hardware sensor data from your smartphone out of Flutter.

 ## Getting Started